Code-the-Dream-School/python-essentials-v1/assignments/09Introduction to Web Scraping.md

 ### **Task 3: Write a Program to Extract this Data**

-1. Within the assignment9 diretory of your python_homework folder, create a program called `get_books.py`.
-The program should import `requests`, `BeautifulSoup`, and `pandas`.
+1. `get_books.py`.
+The program should import from selenium and webdriver_manager, as shown in your lesson.
+You also need pandas and json.

-2. Your program should then request the web page for the URL given in Task 2.
+2. Add code to load the web page given in task 2.

-3. Your program should then parse the web page with BeautifulSoup.

-4. Then, your program should find all the `li` entries in that page for the search list results.
+3. Find all the `li` elements in that page for the search list results.
 You use the class values you stored in task 2 step 3.
+Also use the tag name when you do the find, to make sure you get the right elements.

 5. Within your program, create an empty list called `results`.
 You are going to add `dict` values to this list, one for each search result.